 What is a Breast Lift?

-Also known as Mastopexy there are several different techniques to lift the breast up, place the nipple in its original position and reshape the breast to be more youthful and appealing.
+Also known as Mastopexy.
+There are several different techniques to lift and reshape the breasts creating a more youthful body contour.

 Will I need Implants?

 If you are satisfied with the size of your breasts when they are lifted, then a breast lift alone may be the right procedure for you.
 But if you want your breasts to be more full than they currently are you will probably need implants as well as a breast lift.
 More than 50% of patients who undergo breast lift surgery also benefit from implants to add volume and shape.

 The most common and popular is the Anchor technique.
 This involves an anchor-shaped incision that starts at the base of the areola and proceeds vertically finishing in the fold under the breasts.
 The breasts are remodeled and the nipple must then be re-positioned.

 There are other techniques such as the Vertical Lift or Circumareola Lift.
 These techniques are effective for those who have minimal or medium sagging.